Mycroft Holmes: Appearance and age

 Mycroft resembles his brother Sherlock Holmes, but is described in "The Greek Interpreter" as being "a much larger and stouter man".
-According to Watson, Mycroft's eyes are "a peculiarly light, watery grey" and always have "that far-away, introspective look" which Watson had only seen in Sherlock's when he exerted his full powers (Sherlock also has grey eyes).
+According to Watson, Mycroft's eyes are "a peculiarly light, watery grey" and always have "that far-away, introspective look" which Watson had only seen in Sherlock's when he exerted his full powers (Sherlock also has grey eyes.)
 In "The Final Problem", Sherlock informs Watson that the driver of the brougham (later revealed to be Mycroft) will wear "a heavy black cloak tipped at the collar with red".
 When Watson sees the coachman, he describes him as "a very massive driver wrapped in a dark cloak".
 In "The Bruce-Partington Plans", Watson states that Mycroft is "tall and portly", and gives the following description of him:

 Mycroft is seven years older than Sherlock.
 According to Leslie S. Klinger, Mycroft was born in 1847.
-A reference in the short story "His Last Bow", which takes place in 1914, suggests that Sherlock is sixty years old at the time the story takes place.
+A reference in the short story "His Last Bow", which takes place in 1914, suggests that Sherlock is sixty years old at the time.
 This would make the year of Sherlock's birth approximately 1854, and thus Mycroft's approximately 1847.